kindofone/github-manager/README.md

 * A local config file that is located in the folder that Gitman was ran in.

 When Gitman is run for the first time ever on a computer, it asks questions to configure both the global and local config files.
-When Gitman is run for the first time in a certain folder, it asks questiosns to configure the local config file for that folder.
+When Gitman is run for the first time in a certain folder, it asks questions to configure the local config file for that folder.

 ### Global config